Welcome to Graduate Studies at the Department of Sociology!

 This is not entirely new to the programme.
 Many of our graduates have chosen to enter or return to the private and public sectors, to bring the skills and knowledge learned completing their PhD and Master degrees to bear on society and culture.
 These graduates are carving out new frontiers in fields as diverse as international banking, health promotion, prison services, community arts and museum curation.

-The Sociology/Anthropology PhD and CSA PhD programmes welcome international students as a mainstay of our learning community.
+The Sociology/Anthropology PhD programmes welcome international students as a mainstay of our learning community.
 Many of our international graduates are now academics in their respective home countries as well as pursuing postdoctoral research positions in academia around the world.
 The existing cohort of graduate students come from diverse countries in East Asia, South Asia, Southeast Asia and Europe.

 Our selection process favours applicants with well thought-through proposals for dissertation research that match the research interests and expertise of our professors.
 You might want to contact individual professors who are prospective supervisors for your dissertation research, but you should show that you know their work and interests with some depth.